Gumroad Review 2019

 Gumroad is a simple and user-friendly shopping cart that lets you quickly start selling products online.
 It's a cart platform with decent features and takes a percentage from each transaction, making it suitable for beginners.
 Gumroad isn't the best platform for sellers who need all the bells and whistles.

-Has basic features to sell products online with no ability for upsells, downsells, or bump offers.
+Has basic features to sell products with no capability for upsells, downsells, or bump offers.

 Free to get started.
 Their Pro plan unlocks more features at $10/month.